Standards, Data Models and Ontologies

 File formats and annotation standards for electrophysiology, EEG, and computational neuroscience data.

-• BrainVision is the Brain Products three-file EEG format (.vhdr/.vmrk/.eeg), one of the formats accepted by BIDS.
+• BrainVision is the Brain Products three-file EEG format (.vhdr/.vmrk/.eeg).

 • EDF (European Data Format) is a widely used format for clinical EEG, iEEG, and polysomnography.

-• HED (Hierarchical Event Descriptors) provides structured event annotation integrated into BIDS and NWB.
+• HED (Hierarchical Event Descriptors) provides structured event annotation for time-stamped data.

 • NWB (Neurodata Without Borders) is a community standard for electrophysiology and calcium imaging data.

-• SPARC SDS is the SPARC Data Structure, the NIH SPARC programme standard for peripheral nervous system data.
+• SPARC SDS (SPARC Data Structure) is the standard for peripheral nervous system data.

 Genomics and single-cell